 Registry operators use the schedule object to manage maintenance windows in the MoSAPI.
-The schedule object contains the following fields (required fields):
+The schedule object contains the following fields (required):

-- "version", a JSON number that contains the version number of the JSON object intended for future upgrades of the specification; for this version the value will always be "1". - "name", a JSON string that contains a descriptive name of the maintenance window. - "enable", a JSON boolean value that contains true when the maintenance window is enabled and false when the maintenance window is disabled. - "description", a JSON string that contains a description of the maintenance widow. - "startTime", a JSON number that contains the date and time (specified in unix timestamp) when the maintenance window starts being active. - "endTime", a JSON number that contains the date and time (specified in unix timestamp) when the maintenance window ends being active.
+- "version", a JSON number that contains the version number of the JSON object intended for future upgrades of the specification; for this version the value will always be "1". - "name", a JSON string that contains a descriptive name of the maintenance window.
+The maximum length is 255 Unicode characters.
+Note: Unicode characters beyond the 255 limit will be ignored. - "enable", a JSON boolean value that contains true when the maintenance window is enabled and false when the maintenance window is disabled. - "description", a JSON string that contains a description of the maintenance widow.
+The maximum length is 255 Unicode characters.
+Note: Unicode characters beyond the 255 limit will be ignored. - "startTime", a JSON number that contains the date and time (specified in unix timestamp) when the maintenance window starts being active. - "endTime", a JSON number that contains the date and time (specified in unix timestamp) when the maintenance window ends being active.